 As mentioned on week 3 of the Holiday Countdown, I decided to partake in my first ever cookie exchange this year.
 I wanted to keep it small scale because you never know how busy the weeks can be leading up to Christmas.
-I thought it would be fun to share a couple of my family’s favorites and in return taste something new without having to make it.
+I thought it would be fun to share a couple of my family’s favourites and in return taste something new without having to make it.
 I was certain my friend Sandi would be up for it.
 She’s always in the kitchen whipping something up and has a natural talent for creating something amazing.
 Let’s just say the cookies she brought for the exchange didn’t disappoint.

 Chocolate Almond Biscotti

-I found this Martha Stewart biscotti recipe a few years ago and it has become a family favorite.
+I found this Martha Stewart biscotti recipe a few years ago and it has become a family favourite.
 I make the recipe the same except I substitute chopped almonds for pistachios.
 If you find the dough too dry while mixing, just add a tablespoon or so of milk.
 These cookies pair perfectly with coffee, tea or a glass of milk.
 They’re dry like traditional biscotti, but have a bit of chew.

 Chocolate Caramel Pretzels